tylerwolff/960-Responsive-Grid/README.md

 A simple css **add-on** to the popular 960 grid system that comes with responsive grid defaults for small screens, tablets, and mobile devices.

 The 960 Responsive Grid uses CSS media-queries to do all of the responsive magic.
 Hopefully this will help people who are looking to make an existing 960 grid site responsive without having to re-do the whole grid system.
-If you are able to restructure your sites grid there are tons of great systems out there with responsiveness baked in like
+If you are able to restructure your sites grid there are tons of great systems out there with responsiveness already baked in.

 How To Use It
 -------------